jhu-asco/aerial_autonomy/README.md

 ## Test Coverage
 Using `lcov` to generate test coverage report for the project.
 The script `scripts/generate_test_coverage.bash` is used to run tests in the project and generate test coverage report into `test_coverage_info` folder.
+The script is generated using CMake.
+Run `catkin build aerial_autonomy` to create the script.
 Check the html page `test_coverage_info/index.html` to check the line and function coverage.
 The bash script is generated by running CMake using `catkin build aerial_autonomy`.

 The test generation is integrated into `pre-push` commit hook.
 This runs the above test coverage generation script and verifies that the coverage level is above 95% threshold.
 This can be skipped by either naming the branch as `develop[your_branch_name]` or using `git push --no-verify`.